mikes-hacks/mxhelp/README.md

 EOF
 ) >> ~/.bash_aliases
 ```
+# Refresh
+Start a new Terminal after you install.
+This will reload your aliases.

 # Quick Edits
 Changes - Any changes you make will automatically get 'helped' when you run **mxhelp**.